shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-softimage.md

 # Softimage

+> **Warning:** The Softimage engine has been end of lifed as of February 13th, 2021.
+[Learn more here](https://community.shotgridsoftware.com/t/end-of-life-for-softimage-support-on-february-13th-2021/10694).

 ![](../images/engines/sg_softimage_1.png)

 The {% include product %} engine for Softimage establishes a bridge between the {% include product %} Pipeline Toolkit apps and Softimage.
 It contains PySide/Qt distributions, making it possible to write apps using Python and PySide that run right inside the engine.
 This document refers to more advanced configuration setups.